jasp-stats/jasp-desktop/Resources/Help/analyses/anovarepeatedmeasures.md

 - Between Subject Factors: When the subjects have been assigned into two or more separate groups this variable can be selected.
 - Covariates: In this box the variable that is the covariate can be selected.
 Covariates are continuous variables that have an influence on the dependent variable but are not part of the experimental manipulation.

-#### Display:
+#### Display
 - Descriptive statistics: When this option is selected, the mean, standard deviation, and the sample size will be displayed for each level combination of the repeated measures factors.
 - Estimates of effect size: By selecting this option, the specific types of calculations to estimate the effect size can be specified.
     - &eta;<sup>2</sup> : When this option is selected, the eta-squared is calculated as an estimate of the effect size.
 However, this method is considered to overestimate the population variance, making it hard to compare the effect of the same variable across different studies (Goss-Sampson, 2018).
     - partial &eta;<sup>2</sup> : When this option is selected, the Partial eta-squared is calculated as an estimate of the effect size.
 This method is considered to solve the problem of overestimation of the population variance, which makes it less difficult to compare the effect of the same variable from different studies (Goss-Sampson, 2018).
     - general &eta;<sup>2</sup> : When this option is selected, the Generalized eta-squared is calculated as an estimate of the effect size.
     - &omega;<sup>2</sup> : When this option is selected, the Omega squared is calculated as an estimate of the effect size.
 This is considered a good estimate when the sample size is small (Goss-Sampson, 2018).
 - Vovk-Selke maximum p-ratio: The bound 1/(-e p log(p)) is derived from the shape of the p-value distribution.
 Under the null hypothesis (H<sub>0</sub>) it is uniform (0,1), and under the alternative (H<sub>1</sub>) it is decreasing in p, e.g., a beta (α, 1) distribution, where 0 < α < 1.
 The Vovk-Sellke MPR is obtained by choosing the shape α of the distribution under H1 such that the obtained p-value is maximally diagnostic.
 The value is then the ratio of the densities at point p under H<sub>0</sub> and H<sub>1</sub>.
 For example, if the two-sided p-value equals .05, the Vovk-Sellke MPR equals 2.46, indicating that this p-value is at most 2.46 times more likely to occur under H1 than under H<sub>0</sub>.

 ### Model
 - Components and model terms: